Last updated: February 10, 2021

 We are sharing the following with the caveat that information impacting decision-making changes rapidly given the evolving situation involving COVID-19.
 For additional COVID-19 information, please reference the COVID-19 Intranet site.

-- Based upon the current stability of our institutional PPE supply and supply chain, we are able to eliminate the existing restrictions on students participating in the direct care of patients on Isolation Precautions, which includes lifting the restrictions on students being involved in the direct care of COVID-19 positive patients and PUIs effective 7/30/2020.
+- Based upon the current stability of our institutional PPE supply and supply chain, we were able to eliminate the restrictions on students participating in the direct care of patients on Isolation Precautions, which includes lifting the restrictions on students being involved in the direct care of COVID-19 positive patients and PUIs (effective 7/30/2020).

 - As a reminder, many rotations are currently limiting the number of people going into patient rooms and are still working to conserve PPE across the health system.
 Students will need to follow the instructions provided on each rotation regarding their involvement in direct patient care activities.